 - Hotel Pai Mateus daily organizes tours to the boulder site.
 Other activities include visits to sites with Amerindian carvings and paintings, and outdoor trips such as horseback riding.

-- Payment is in Brazilian reais.
+- The payment is in Brazilian reais.
 They are working on the option of payment by credit card.

 - There are buses from Recife to João Pessoa and then on to Boa Vista.
-The hotel can arrange transport to the fazenda (18 km south).
+The hotel can arrange transport to Hotel Fazenda Pai Mateus (18 km south).
 Renting a vehicle (in João Pessoa or Recife) is another way of getting there.